zkemail/zk-email-verify/README.md

 ./6_...
 ```

 Note that there's no .zkeya file, only .zkeyb ... .zkeyk.
-Load into s3.
+Load into s3 bucket.

-You use [zkp.ts](https://github.com/personaelabs/heyanon/blob/main/lib/zkp.ts) to load into localforage.
-In the browser, to read off of localforage, you have to do:
+We use a fork of [zkp.ts](https://github.com/personaelabs/heyanon/blob/main/lib/zkp.ts) to load these keys into localforage.
+In the browser, to read off of localforage, you have to use this fork when running the frontend locally/in prod:

 ```
 yarn install snarkjs@git+https://github.com/vb7401/snarkjs.git#53e86631b5e409e5bd30300611b495ca469503bc